 Will I know where to go?

 Our campus buildings are clearly marked with signs.
-The Sanctuary has two entrances; the front entrance that faces Route 537 and the ramp door off the parking lot, which is accessible prior to services starting.
+The sanctuary has two entrances, the front entrance that faces Route 537 and the ramped door off the parking lot which is only accessible prior to the start of services (please use the front entrance if you arrive after a service has started).
 Once inside the building you will find signs directing you to the restrooms, family room, and church nursery.
+You may also ask any usher—he or she will guide you to your destination.

-I haven't been to church in a long time - or maybe never - am I alone?
+I haven't been to church in a long time — or maybe never; am I allowed to attend?

 We are all on a faith journey.
 This is a lifetime journey.
-Some of us have included God in our lives for decades and some of us have just begun our journey with God.
-No matter where you are in your journey God welcomes all people to church.
+Some of us have included God in our lives for decades and some of us have just begun to seek a relationship with God or to learn about a relationship with God.
+No matter where you are in your journey, God welcomes all people to church.
 For members, we ask that when you are in town and healthy that you attend worship.

 Is anyone going to acknowledge me?

 Most Sundays you will find one of our greeters in the parking lot wishing you a good morning and directing you where to go.
 We also have ushers at both entrances of the church.
 Please let them know that you are visiting.
-They can point you in the direction of rest rooms, the family room or nursery, if needed.
+They can point you in the direction of restrooms, the family room, or the nursery, if needed.
 They will also offer you one of our Welcome Bags that contains some information about our church.

 Are my kids going to be safe?

 Our church school classes (pre-school through 7th grade) are staffed by volunteers.
-There are always two people in the classroom from pre-school through grade three (a teacher and a high school assistant).
-You are welcome to stay with your child until they feel comfortable or drop in during the class at any time.
+There are always two people in the classroom from pre-school through grade three (a teacher and a high-school assistant).
+You are welcome to stay with your child until he/she feels comfortable or drop in during the class at any time.
 There is also a Church School Superintendent who is on duty during church school time and visits every classroom to take attendance and offering.
-Our Church School is aligned with our 9:15 a.m. service.
+Our Church School is aligned with our 9:30 a.m. service.
 Children remain in worship for the first 15 minutes and then are dismissed to their church school classes after a short Gospel for Children.

 Am I going to be dressed right?

-You will find people dressed in everything from jeans to suits/dresses.
+You will find people dressed in everything from jeans to suits/dresses; wear what makes you comfortable.

-We do not clap during worship but we do sing.
-The ushers will give you an Order of Worship (bulletin) when you enter and you will find everything clearly marked in there.
+We do not applaud during worship but we do sing.
+An usher will give you an Order of Worship (bulletin) when you enter and you will find everything (hymn numbers, congregational responses, unison prayers, indicators of when to stand, etc.) clearly marked in the bulletin.

 Will everyone know I am a visitor?
 Will I stick out?

-No. Once a month on the first Sunday of the month, we have Friendship Sunday, where everyone is asked to fill out a name tag and wear it.
-That makes it easier for folks to identify one another and to be able to go up and introduce themselves.
+No, but we are a very welcoming congregation, so don't be surprised if people introduce themselves to you and make you feel welcomed.
+Once a month on the first Sunday of the month, we have Nametag Sunday, where everyone is asked to fill out a nametag and wear it.
+That makes it easier for folks to identify one another and to be able to introduce themselves.
 We also have "Welcome to Worship" pads in the pews that we ask everyone to fill out on Sunday morning.
 We like to send a welcome card to those visiting us for the first time.

 Is there a Fellowship Time?

-Between the 9:15 and 11:00 a.m. services (at approximately 10:30 a.m.) we have "Coffee and Fellowship" in Fellowship Hall, located upstairs in the Community Center.
+Between the 9:30 a.m. worship service and the 11:00 a.m.
+Discovery Sessions (at approximately 10:15 a.m.) we have "Coffee and Fellowship" in Fellowship Hall, located upstairs in the Community Center.
 This is a time for the congregation to meet and greet one another while enjoying coffee and a small snack.
-During the summer months we have patio refreshments under the gazebo following the 9:15 a.m. service.
-It is not mandatory that you attend, but it is a nice way to meet people.
+During the summer months we have patio refreshments under the gazebo following the 9:30 a.m. service.
+It is optional to attend, but it is a nice way to meet people.

 Are you a welcoming and open church?

-The Colts Neck Reformed Church is committed to welcoming all people into the life of our church community.
-We commit to affirm the beauty, value, and gifts of all people.
+The Colts Neck Reformed Church is a community of people committed to welcoming all into the life of our church family.
+We commit to affirm the beauty, value, and gifts of all individuals.
 These commitments are not subject to a person's color, race, ethnicity, place of origin, age, sexual orientation, gender identity, relationship status (single, married, separated, divorced), socioeconomic situation, or a person's mental, physical, or emotional health or ability.
-All people are welcome to participate fully in the life of our faith community.
-Membership is conditioned only upon a person's faith in Jesus Christ.
+Everyone is welcome to participate fully in the life of our faith-filled community.
+Anyone seeking to know more about Jesus is welcome at Colts Neck Reformed Church.

 Why type of music is offered during the service?

-Most hymns with the congregation singing are played on either an organ or a piano with a variety of musical selections.
-We also have five bell choirs and four vocal choirs, who play and/or sing on any given Sunday.
+Most hymns with congregational singing are played on either an organ or a piano with a variety of musical selections.
+We also have five handbell choirs and four vocal choirs, who play and/or sing on any given Sunday.
+We have instrumental ensembles and soloists who also play during some services.
 Our musical style could be categorized as traditional, as opposed to praise-band led worship.

 Are the church campus buildings wheelchair accessible?

 Yes!
-There is a ramp door on the east side of the Sanctuary and an area for wheelchairs in front of the first row of pews as you enter the Sanctuary.
-The Community Center has an elevator which is accessible through a ramp door on the north end of the building.
+There is a ramped door on the east side of the sanctuary and an area for wheelchairs in front of the first row of pews as you enter the sanctuary.
+The Community Center has an elevator which is accessible through a ramped door on the north end of the building.

 Is there a hearing assist system available?

 Yes!
-The FM wireless system is similar to FM radio and consists of the following parts: a transmitter sends the spoken word and music throughout the congregation.
+The FM wireless system, similar to FM radio, sends the spoken words and music throughout the congregation via a transmitter.
 Each individual wishing to pick up the signal uses a small battery operated receiver.
-Please ask an usher if you would like to borrow a receiver.
-Four types of ear attachments are available to borrow, at the beginning of each worship service, to move the received sound to the ear.
+Four types of ear attachments are available to borrow to send the received sound to the ear (see below for descriptions).
+Please ask an usher if you would like to borrow a receiver and/or an earpiece.
 These are provided on a first come, first served basis and are to be returned to an usher at the end of the service.
 For congregants that would like to use a unit on a long term basis, equipment may be purchased at our cost by submitting a request to any usher.

-- Ear Bud: The ear bud is similar to units used on a walkman players.
-A single speaker is inserted into the left or right ear canal - included with the receiver.
+Ear Bud: The ear bud is similar to units used with phones and computers.
+A single speaker is inserted into the left or right ear canal (this is the standard earpiece included with the receiver).

-- Dual Headphones*: The headphones are placed over the head and cover both the left and right ear.
+Dual Headphones*: The headphones are placed over the head and cover both the left and right ears.

 *These items are optional and at an extra cost.